ashlyn/HospitalEvacuation/README.md

 and will allow us to adjust the independent variables in our experiements.
 The list of parameters and their definitions are below.

 ## Parameters
-- Starting Panic: the starting panic level of patients at the beginning of the simulation (betwee 0 and 1)
+- Starting Panic: the starting panic level of patients at the beginning of the simulation (between 0 and 1)
 - Mean Panic: the average panic level of patients at the beginning of the simulation (between 0 and 1)
 - Threshold for overcrowding: number of patients that need to be near a door for the door to be considered 'overcrowded'
 - Doctors: number of doctor agents to spawn at the beginning of the simulation